ZiQiLN/avenor/README.md

 - Performance similar to `fastify` by usage of similar libraries, and code for performance.
 - Support for `express` middleware.
 - Getting rid of support to templating engines.
+- I have no fuckin' motivation for this project

 ### Planned features